 These are some tools and tips which you have to nail in order to manage your team and grow yourself.
 Since inbound marketing is all about saving costs, I’m including only those powerful, cost effective tools which you absolutely need to understand.
 Work on these one by one.
 As much as I’d like to come across as an expert, I’m not.
 I too am struggling to learn some of them so that I can perform my job better.

-You will need to figure out which WordPress plugins you need in order to make your blog more functional (sharing buttons, pop up email capture boxes, SEO among others)
+— You will need to figure out which WordPress plugins you need in order to make your blog more functional (sharing buttons, pop up email capture boxes, SEO among others) - Google Keyword Planner

 General tips

-• Install the extension called ‘Ghostery’ which basically allows you to see what are the tools that a particular site is running.
+- Install the extension called ‘Ghostery’ which basically allows you to see what are the tools that a particular site is running.
 You can use this information to find out if you want similar tools.
-Here’s an example of how it works (top left corner) –ghostery
+Here’s an example of how it works (top left corner) –

 The takeaway is to find out what is the motivation for people to join you?
 If you can nail the right motivation factor or inspire such thinking like what Simon says then you’re headed towards sure shot success.